ffund/ml-sys-ops/docs/units/2-cloud-computing.md

 If you prefer to complete this lab assignment in two sessions, instead of all at once, my recommendation is:

-* Do part 1 "Provision resources using the GUI", then part 3 "Deploy a service in a Docker container", then part 5 "Delete resources" in one session.
+* Do part 0 "Intro", part 1 "Provision resources using the GUI", part 3 "Deploy a service in a Docker container", then part 5 "Delete resources" in one session.
 * Do part 1 "Provision resources using the GUI", then part 2 "Provision resources using the openstack CLI", then part 4 "Deploy on Kubernetes", then part 5 "Delete resources" in the second session.